joepuzzo/GettingStartedWithSailsAndAngular/README.md

 ```
 This is an example homepage file that could be used as a starting point for your application.
 The `.ejs` simply stands for embedded javascript and can be used within html to "inject" dynamic data.
 Because we will be using angular for this, you can just ignore the `ejs` stuff ( anything that looks like <%= %>).
 The key takeaway from this is the fact that because we have a route that points to this file, when we do a sails lift and hit the root url, this is the page that will be rendered.
 Now exit from this file and navigate back to the root directory of your app.

-So we now understand how sails operates as a server rendered application, but we don't want that.
+So we now understand how sails operates as a server-rendered application, but we don't want that.
 We want Angular!
-In order to convert this app from a server rendered app to a static asset app is as easy as doing the following two steps:
+Converting this app from a server-rendered app to a static asset app is as easy as doing the following two steps:

 1. Remove the route from the routes.js file
 2. Move the contents in the `views/homepage.ejs`

-We can do this manually but this is a perfect opportunity to introduce Sails generators.
+We can do this manually, but this is a perfect opportunity to introduce Sails generators.
 Generators allow us to automatically create or modify existing Sails files from the terminal window.
-Sails comes with many preinstalled generators for creating new api's, models, controllers, etc, but we will install a new one through npm.
+Sails comes with many preinstalled generators for creating new APIs, models, controllers, etc, but we will install a new one through npm.
 This is very similar to the Ruby on Rails development process.
 So without further ado, lets get our new generator.

 First use npm to install the sails static generator.